 - Behaviorism

-- Stimulus Response
+- · Stimulus Response

 - Input = Output

 - · Language Learning is a matter of habit formation

 - Innateness Hypothesis

 - Poverty of stimulus

 - Imperfect stimulus, but perfect learning

 - Language computation is part of Generative Mechanism

-Just know what I told you people did not pay much attention in the acquisition of language and particularly the role of human mind in it, so they simply mean simply believe that we learn through practice and this is referred as stimulus and response.
-So you hear something that was called stimulus and when you respond to that, learning takes place.
+Just now, what I told you people did not pay attention, pay much attention in the acquisition of language and particularly the role of the human mind in it, so they simply have believed that we learn through practice and this is referred to as stimulus and response.
+So, you hear something that is called stimulus and when you respond to that learning takes place.
+So, a child listens to the word 'paapaa' and it says 'paapaa', it finds out 'kaka' says 'kaka', 'mama' says 'mama', keep saying these things you learn this.